 Bitter melon may contain compounds that can help lower blood sugar.
 But if consumed in excess or with certain medications, it may have negative affects on your health.

-Bitter melon (also known as Momordica charantia, bitter gourd, wild cucumber, and more) is a plant that gets its name from its taste.
+Bitter melon (also known as Momordica charantia or bitter gourd) is a plant that gets its name from its taste.
 It becomes more and more bitter as it ripens.

-It grows in a number of areas (including Asia, South America, the Caribbean, and East Africa) where people have used bitter melon for a variety of medical conditions over time.
+It grows in a number of areas, including Asia, South America, the Caribbean, and East Africa.
+People have used bitter melon for a variety of medical conditions over time.